clockworkengineer/JSON_Lib/README.md

 # JSONLib
-Perform JSON  stringify/parse to/from a byte or file.
+Perform JSON  stringify/parse to/from a byte buffer or file.
 It is also possible to customize this with the ISource and IDestination interfaces if required.
 Note: At present it will report incorrect JSON syntax but will not be specific about what error has occurred; this is reasoned